gameofnodes/EpisodeNotes/EpisodeNotes.26-50.md

 Follow the GoN crew on [twitter](https://mobile.twitter.com/gameofnodes_) and [youtube](https://www.youtube.com/channel/UCWsyvi27z0i2bmOyBw1MAKA).
 We will definitely schedule time to answer user questions every week!

 Please support Game of Nodes and other great independent validators in the Cosmos.
 Make [Needlecast](https://needlecast.envoys.io/), [Kingnodes](https://www.kingnodes.com/), [RHINO](https://rhinostake.com/), and [Lavender.Five](https://www.lavenderfive.com/) a part of your delegation strategy.

+## Episode 30: The FOMO Cast

+[@the-frey](https://mobile.twitter.com/frey_needlecast), [@kingnodes](https://twitter.com/kingnodes), and [@rhinostake](https://mobile.twitter.com/rhinostake) catch up on the state of the Cosmos, the quick death of Juno testnet `uni-4`, degen tokenomics, degen horcrux, and our new segment Tombstone of the Week.

+Follow the GoN crew on [twitter](https://mobile.twitter.com/gameofnodes_) and [youtube](https://www.youtube.com/channel/UCWsyvi27z0i2bmOyBw1MAKA).
+We will definitely schedule time to answer user questions every week!

+Please support Game of Nodes and other great independent validators in the Cosmos.
+Make [Needlecast](https://needlecast.envoys.io/), [Kingnodes](https://www.kingnodes.com/), [RHINO](https://rhinostake.com/), and [Lavender.Five](https://www.lavenderfive.com/) a part of your delegation strategy.